Vyral/base-template/_posts/2019-05-28-staying-relevant-to-your-clients-with-joanne-oconnell.md

 “Somebody else who’s really good at creating marketing material can take my ideas and run with it, and I can be working with my clients one on one, and that way I feel like all my clients are getting some attention each month, but I don’t have to individually contact each one of them.”

-Joanne has been with KW for 11 years now, and she joined because she knew they’d help her create and market her brand.&nbsp;
+**Joanne has been with KW for 11 years now, and she joined because she knew they’d help her create and market *her* brand.**&nbsp;

 If you have any questions for Joanne, you can reach her by phone at (435) 640-5507 or visit her website at joanneoconnell.com.&nbsp;